Retro Ham Katsu Recipe: Crispy Japanese Fried Ham Cutlets

 Ham Katsu Cooking Instructions

-1. Prep the Ham: Stack 2 slices of ham together for each cutlet (making 3 thick cutlets total).
+1. Prep the Ham: Stack 2 or 3 slices of ham together.
+(Adjust the thickness to your liking!)

-2. Make the Batter: In a bowl, mix the flour and water, then whisk in the beaten egg until smooth.
+2. Make the Batter: In a bowl, mix the flour and water first, then add the beaten egg and whisk well until there are no lumps.
+Make sure to follow this mixing order to ensure a smooth batter.

 Calculated by a Registered Dietitian, these figures accounts for precise oil absorption rates (3% for flour, 8% for egg, 15% for panko, and 15% for deep-frying oil).